Mental Health Facilities Genesee County, MI

 New Passages Bh Services

-New Passages Bh Services is a mental health treatment center in Genesee County, MI, located at 2830 Corunna Road, 48503 zip code area.
+New Passages Bh Services is a mental health facility in Genesee County, MI, located at 2830 Corunna Road in the 48503 zip code.
 New Passages Bh Services provides outpatient treatment.
-New Passages Bh Services offers psychotropic medication, couples/family therapy and individual psychotherapy to children / adolescents.
-New Passages Bh Services also supports people with PTSD, clients referred from the court/judicial system and LGBT.
-Additional services at New Passages Bh Services consist of family psychoeducation, case management and illness management and recovery.
+New Passages Bh Services provides couples/family therapy, psychotropic medication and trauma therapy to children / adolescents.
+New Passages Bh Services also supports children/adolescents with serious emotional disturbance, patients with eating disorders and clients referred from the court/judicial system.
+Additional services offered by New Passages Bh Services consist of family psychoeducation, suicide prevention services and illness management and recovery.

 Learn More